codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 ---
 The composition step runs a Docker Composition as a means to execute finite commands in a more complex interaction of services.

+>Note that while composition steps are still supported, the recommended way to run integrations tests going forward is with [service containers]({{site.baseurl}}/docs/codefresh-yaml/service-containers/).

 ## Motivation for Compositions

 The primary purpose of compositions is to run integration tests or any kind of tests that require multiple services for their execution.